-To qualify for consideration as a nominee for a 2016 Edison Award, your innovative product or service must have been launched on the market and be available to end-users between July 1, 2014 and February 28, 2016.
-We will begin accepting nominations for the 2016 Edison Awards in the fall of 2015.
+To qualify for consideration as a nominee for a 2018 Edison Award, your innovative product or service must be launched and available to end-users between July 1, 2016 and February 28, 2018.

 These evaluation criteria were established to be relevant, comprehensive, well-aligned with the ever-evolving definition of "innovation," transparent for nominees AND clearly defined for our voting bodies.
+There are no precise, objective metrics that unambiguously define how companies and concepts rank for each evaluation criteria.
+We have developed the evaluation criteria and a corresponding set of assessment tools and scales that we believe allow for a fair, honest and equitable assessment of each entry.
 All entries will be judged on the following Edison Award criteria:

 In the true spirit of Thomas Edison, we are looking for innovations that not only address a need and solve a problem but also seize an opportunity and create a new market or industry.
 And true to Edison's work, we are interested in the overall method and development of the concept and opportunity.
 We would like to understand how discovery, collaboration, iteration, prototyping, etc. contributed to the conception and development of the innovation as it progressed from genesis to design and implementation.